Jaspersoft/jrs-rest-java-client/README.md

 ```

 ###Integration with Spring based on WildFly application server
-To run your Spring application on WildFly 8.1 Application Server you can make a few simple steps.
-First of all Rest Client is written on Jersey so it is very important to exclude WildFly's JSR 311 implementation RestEasy from your AS and replace it with Jersey implementaion.
-The proper exclusions in your WildFly Deployment Structure Descriptor could be done in the way like this:
+To run your [Spring](http://spring.io) application on [WildFly 8.1](http://wildfly.org) Application Server you can make a few simple steps.
+First of all `JSRC` is written on [Jersey](https://jersey.java.net) so it is very important to exclude WildFly's JSR 311 implementation [RestEasy](http://resteasy.jboss.org) from your AS and replace it with Jersey implementaion.
+The proper exclusions in your `WildFly Deployment Structure Descriptor` could be done in the way like this:

 ```xml
 <jboss-deployment-structure>